boxcart.dev

 Favourites

 Logged-in customers can save products to their favourites by clicking the heart icon on any product card.
-Favourites are stored in user meta (boxcart_favourites) as a serialised array of product IDs.
+Favourites are stored in user meta as a serialised array of product IDs.
+On a single-site install the meta key is boxcart_favourites; on a WordPress multisite network it is automatically scoped per subsite as boxcart_favourites_{blog_id} so that favourites on one store don't leak into another.

 Key features of the favourites system: